LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 In order to isolate your application instances from other instances in AWS, you need to create a Virtal Private Cloud (VPC).
 This gives you your own little private network in the cloud which can help when establishing access controls as well as keeping your instances private from the rest of AWS.
 Typically, you'll have a few of these in an enterprise environment to keep strict boundaries between unrelated services.

-- Click "Services" in the header and locate "VPC" under "Networking & Content Delivery"
+- Click "Services" in the header and locate "VPC" under "Networking & Content Delivery."

 ![](../../materials/week05/lb-cloud/1-vpc-in-header.png)